fault2004/esp32_nat_router_extended_next/README.md

 - Keep connection alive on networks with forced disconnect
 - Secure frontend by password or complete disabling
 - Show connected state and quality in UI
 - Disable the on board indicator LED
+- NextDNS Support with automatic linking IP to your NextDNS account, see [here](https://github.com/fault2004/esp32_nat_router_extended_nextdns/blob/master/docs/nextdns.md)

 ## First Boot
 After first boot the ESP32 NAT Router will offer a WiFi network with an open AP and the ssid "ESP32_NAT_Router".
 Configuration can either be done via a simple web interface or via the serial console.